 - 2-4 onsite interviews (~45min each)

 Below, we'll dig into each of these steps in more detail, so that you can have a clearer understanding of what to expect.
 And if you're applying for a role as a technical account manager, you'll want to pay special attention to section 1.3 below, which covers the differences in the interview process for account managers and technical account managers at Google.
+If you're interviewing at multiple companies, take a look at our guides to the Facebook account manager interview or the Amazon (technical) account manager interview.

 1.1.1 Recruiter phone screen